 I teach creative writing in Cheddar, where I live.
-At the moment the group meets on Thursday mornings. ( Though in future I may run some Saturday workshops, for people who can’t make it during the daytime.)
+At the moment the group meets on Thursday mornings.

-We often begin by reading out the work people have done following the previous session: it’s always fascinating to see how the stories/poems/whatever vary, even though they came from the same starting point.
+We often begin the class by reading out the work people have done following the previous session: it’s always fascinating to see how the stories/poems/whatever vary, even though they came from the same starting point.

 Then we’ll do a short exercise or two.
 It might be a paragraph about a room that’s been important to you for some reason, or it might be a short poem, a haiku perhaps – or a recent discovery, a cinquain, which is a short poem of five lines with a set number of syllables.